-This new constraints enables our algorithm to find the optimal solutions in 0.1s of computation for rounds of 20 positions, and reach a minimum at 5% of the optimal solution in five seconds on average (Figure 3).
+This new constraint enables our algorithm to find the optimal solutions in 0.1s of computation for rounds of 20 positions, and reach a minimum at 5% of the optimal solution in five seconds on average (Figure 3).

 This 13-fold performance increase makes our approach scalable, requiring only a dozen or so processors to serve the potential needs of a city the size of Lyon.
 Further work is required to adapt the model to the uncertainty of transition times.

-Figure 4: Average time needed to compute optimized tours.
-NoOverlap is the straightforward approach, TDNoOverlap is the approach taken in (Aguiar et al, 2015).
-Note the vertical scale is logarithmic.
+Fig. 3.
+Average time needed to compute optimized tours.
+NoOverlap is the straightforward approach, TDNoOverlap is the approach taken.
+The vertical scale is logarithmic.

-OPTIMIZATION RESULTS (projection)
+Optimization results (projection)